PedroCristo/README-TEST/README.md

 ![DService Review - Delete Review 3](./assets/readme/features/interactive_messages/watches_clocks_messages_delete_success.jpg)

-- After pressing the Delete button again inside the Bootstrap box model they will see a message at the top right of the page, "The review was deleted successfully".<br>
+- After pressing the "Delete" button again inside the Bootstrap box model they will see a message at the top right of the page, "The review was deleted successfully".<br>

 ### Add Product